MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

 ## 4. Use blob storage from app code

-This section demonstrates two ways to access data in the blob container created that you created in [Example: Create Azure Storage](azure-sdk-example-storage.md).
+This section demonstrates two ways to access data in the blob container that you created in [Example: Create Azure Storage](azure-sdk-example-storage.md).
 To access data in the blob container, your app must be able to authenticate with Azure and be authorized to access data in the container.
 This section presents two ways of doing this:

 - The **Passwordless (Recommended)** method authenticates the app by using [`DefaultAzureCredential`](../authentication/credential-chains.md#defaultazurecredential-overview). `DefaultAzureCredential` is a chained credential that can authenticate an app (or a user) using a sequence of different credentials, including developer tool credentials, application service principals, and managed identities.
-This means your app could just as easily run under your Azure user account or, if running on Azure, a managed identity without needing to make any code changes.
-With this method, you must first assign an appropriate Azure role to whichever identity you run the app under.

-- The **Connection sting** method uses a connection string to access the storage account directly.
-Although this method seems simpler, it has two significant drawbacks:
+- The **Connection string** method uses a connection string to access the storage account directly.

+For the following reasons and more, we recommend using the passwordless method whenever possible:

 - A connection string authenticates the connecting agent with the Storage *account* rather than with individual resources within that account.
 As a result, a connection string grants broader authorization than might be needed.
+With `DefaultAzureCredential` you can grant more granular, least privileged permissions over your storage resources to the identity your app runs on using [Azure RBAC](/azure/role-based-access-control/overview).

 - A connection string contains access info in plain text and therefore presents potential vulnerabilities if it's not properly constructed or secured.
 If such a connection string is exposed, it can be used to access a wide range of resources within the Storage account.

-For these reasons, we recommend using the passwordless method whenever possible.
+- A connection string is usually stored in an environment variable, which makes it vulnerable to compromise if an attacker gains access to your environment.
+Many of the credential types supported by `DefaultAzureCredential` don't require storing secrets in your environment.

 ### [Passwordless (Recommended)](#tab/managed-identity)

-You can use `DefaultAzureCredential` to authenticate and authorize your app using a number of different credential types.
-In the following steps, you use an application service principal as described in [Authenticate Python apps to Azure services during local development using service principals](../authentication-local-development-service-principal.md).
+With `DefaultAzureCredential`, you can authenticate and authorize your app using several different credential types.
+In the following steps, you use an application service principal as the application identity.
+Application service principals are suitable for use during local development or for apps hosted on-premises.

 1. Create a file named *use_blob_auth.py* with the following code.
 The comments explain the steps.